ethers-io/documentation/source/ethers.js/source/api-wallet.rst

     the Ethereum network to query its state and send transactions

 :sup:`prototype` . getAddress ( )
-    A function which returns the address; for Wallet, this simple returns the `address`_ property
+    A function which returns the address; for Wallet, this simply returns the `address`_ property

 :sup:`prototype` . sign ( transaction )